We're Here to Listen

 A Support Coordinator will support you to understand and implement the funded supports in an NDIS plan.
 A Support Coordinator will focus on supporting you to build skills and direct your life as well as connect you to providers.

 A Support Coordinator will assist you to negotiate with providers about what they will offer you and how much it will cost out of your plan.
 Support coordinators will ensure service agreements and service bookings are completed.
 They will help build your ability to exercise choice and control, to coordinate supports and access your local community.

 They can also assist you in planning ahead to prepare for your plan review.

 We also provide Complex Support Coordination.

 Our Behavioural Support team have a combined over 50 years experience in developing Positive Behavioural support plans.
 We use a team approach to ensure that the plan works for the family.
 Our process includes: an initial visit, contact with existing support services and an in-home observation.
 Our allied health team then draw on the information to create your individual plan.
 The plan includes recommendations moving forward and an easy to follow guide for carers.
 Follow up and ongoing training and support is also available.

 We have a range of allied health professionals on staff.
-These include: Occupational Therapists, Social Workers, Intensive Therapeutic Support Workers and Nurses.
+These include: Occupational Therapists, Speech Pathologist, Social Workers, Counsellors, Intensive Therapeutic Support Workers and Nurses.

 If we don't have a staff member to meet your needs we will refer you to someone within your community.